occam-ra/occam/doc/occam-structure.md

 using some of the existing facilities, while adding new facilities in a secure manner.
 Polymorphism further promotes encapsulation by allowing general purpose classes to be written that will work successfully with many different types of object."
 (Bell, 139)

+### Refactoring
+"Refactoring is about improving an architectural design.
+Nowadays a design tends to be an OOD, expressed in terms of classes and their interrelationships (methods).
+However, design does not usually proceed in a straightforward, linear manner.
+Most often, design tends to be an iterative process.
+First, candidate classes are identified.
+Then some will be accepted while others will be rejected – perhaps because they have no methods or because their methods are subsumed by some other class.
+Methods tend to migrate from one class to another as a better understanding of the objects and their role within the problem emerges.
+This process is known as refactoring.
+Refactoring is the transformation of a cor- rect program structure (e.g., a class diagram) into an improved structure."
+(Bell, 165)

 ## Another View: Method (RA) vs. Application (OCCAM)
 Another useful way to think about the big picture of design issues is to distinguish between the RA method and the application which implements it.
 RA provides a number of conceptual tools and practical procedures for analyzing data - that conceptual and practical content can be separated from the implementation - the data handling (I/O), user interface, etc. We are very lucky to have the core RA functionality largely built already (thanks Ken, Heather, Joe, and others!).